Nanbu Kokeshi – A unique, traditional kokeshi doll characterized by its achromatic nature [Iwate Prefecture]

 Since it has its roots in the infant pacifier called "kinakina," it is also known as "Kikrabocco," "Kinakinabo," or "Kinakinabocco."

-Later, under the influence of artisans from the Naruko and Togatta schools, they began to be painted with colors, and because they often feature flowers such as chrysanthemums, peonies, dianthus, and camellias, they Hanamaki Kokeshi , and the wood used also changed to include Chinese pagoda tree, cherry blossom, and zelkova.
+began to be painted, and because they often featured flowers such as chrysanthemums, peonies, carnations, and camellias, theythe dollscame to be called Hanamaki kokeshi dolls.
+The types of wood used also changed, including Japanese pagoda tree, cherry blossom, and zelkova.

 "Miyazawa Kenji Fairy Tale Village" where you can purchase Nanbu Kokeshi dolls